Address Changes

 - Courses evaluated for transfer must be evaluated based on course content and suitability for the discipline.

-- Once accepted for transfer, articulations are valid for three years, regardless of when or how often Tulane offers a course.
+- Once accepted for transfer, articulations are valid for five years, regardless of when or how often Tulane offers a course.

 *Referred to as "regional accreditors" prior to 2020.